rocketcapital-ai/messaging_protocol/README.md

-# Overview
+# Documentation
-This is an implementation of the messaging protocol described in the paper
+A full description of this implementation can be found [here](https://github.com/rocketcapital-ai/messaging_protocol/blob/main/docs/Implementation.pdf).

 # Setup